 Rental file documents

-Renter’s Documents | Guaranter’s Documents |
+Renter’s Documents

-Valid identity document | Valid identity document |
+Valid identity document

-Proof of residence | Proof of residence (in France) |
+Proof of residence (in France)

-Student card or registration certificate for the current year | Proof of employment status
+Student card or registration certificate for the current year

 Proof of income: your guarantor’s income will be used as proof of income.
-However, you can also attach your work contract and your last three pay slips (if applicable) and/or scholarship certificate (for scholarship holders). | Proof of income: to be considered acceptable, your guarantor must have a monthly income equal to at least 3 times the rent. |
+However, you can also attach your work contract and your last three pay slips (if applicable) and/or scholarship certificate (for scholarship holders).

 Find more information about the required documents on the Service public website.

 Even with a complete file, the landlord is free to refuse your application without having to justify his refusal.
+Many landlords are reluctant to rent their properties to people whose guarantor works and lives abroad.

 And after ?

+If your application is accepted by the landlord, you and your guarantor will be asked to sign a rental agreement.
 When you sign the lease, you will have to pay your security deposit.
 This deposit allows you to secure the accommodation.

 Home insurance is mandatory and will be requested when you receive the keys.